 Soothe nagging pains and relieve muscle tension

 It’s impossible to relax much less fall asleep when you’re back is aching, your feet are hurting or your knee is acting up.
-If you haven’t tried CBD for pain relief, CBD cream offers precise application and might ease your aches while CBD tinctures and vape pens are faster acting and could also provide some relief.
+If you haven’t tried CBD for pain relief, CBD cream offers precise application and might ease your aches while CBD tinctures are faster acting and could also provide some relief.
 You can also manage your pain with regular massages, acupuncture, or acupressure.

 Clear your head of anxious thoughts